evergreen-ci/evergreen/docs/Project-Configuration/Project-Configuration-Files.md

 certain threshold, using the `timeout_secs` setting on the command.
 As long as the command does not appear to be idle it will be allowed to continue, but if it does not write any output for longer than `timeout_secs` then the timeout handler will be triggered.
-If timeout_secs is specified for a command that runs in a pre or post block, it will only be set in pre or post if pre_error_fails_task or post_error_fails_task respectively are set to true.
-Otherwise, the default will apply.
 This timeout defaults to 2 hours.

 Example: